 Cozy Berlyn 65 is tucked behind a café and features a carefully edited selection of accessories, jewelry and housewares from all over the world.
 The shop also stocks hand-woven Turkish bath towels, turquoise stone pieces and other items for the home.

-The Mini Mall's appeal is further enhanced by Awoke Vintage and Brooklyn Fox Lingerie.
-The former, an import from Australia, carries pre-loved clothing generally from the '70s and '80s, and features a variety of colorful dresses, shirts and skirts at a range of price points.
+The Mini Mall’s appeal is further enhanced by Awoke Vintage and Brooklyn Fox Lingerie.
+The former, an import from Australia, carries pre-loved clothing generally from the ’70s and ’80s, and features a variety of colorful dresses, shirts and skirts at a range of price points.
 The latter, meanwhile, is a local favorite, carrying intimate items from American and European labels like Only Hearts and Cosabella.
-Its sister store, located a block away, sells accessories and clothing made from a little more fabric.

 A Pinkyotto location, hawking trendy and flowy threads, gives the thoroughfare a feminine feel, while Fanaberie brings hip, wallet-friendly clothing south of Metropolitan Avenue.
 Also located in South Williamsburg is Babel Fair, whose gallery-like interior has a minimalist aesthetic and features sleek clothing from a global selection of designers.